Batley

-Batley is a market town in the Metropolitan Borough of Kirklees, in West Yorkshire, England.
-Batley lies south-west of Leeds, north-west of Wakefield and Dewsbury, south-east of Bradford and north-east of Huddersfield.
-Batley is part of the Heavy Woollen District.
-In 2011 the population of Batley including Hanging Heaton, Staincliffe, Carlinghow, Birstall, Birstall Smithies, Copley Hill and Howden Clough was 48,730.
+Batley is a market town in the Kirklees district, in West Yorkshire, England, south-west of Leeds, north-west of Wakefield and Dewsbury, south-east of Bradford and north-east of Huddersfield, in the Heavy Woollen District.
+In 2011, the population was 48,730.

+Batley Town Hall, designed in the neoclassical style, was paid for by public subscription and opened as the local mechanics' institute in 1854.
+The town was the home of Batley Variety Club, which was frequented by many notable musical acts, from 1967 onwards.

 History

+Middle Ages

+The name Batley is derived from the Old English Batalēah meaning 'Bata's wood or clearing'.

 Batley is recorded in the Domesday Book as 'Bateleia'.
-After the Norman conquest, the manor was granted to Elbert de Lacy and in 1086 was within the wapentake of Morley.
+After the Norman Conquest, the manor was granted to Ilbert de Lacy and in 1086 was within the wapentake of Morley.
 It subsequently passed into the ownership of the de Batleys, and by the 12th century had passed by marriage to the Copley family.
 Their residence at Batley Hall was held directly from the Crown; at this time the district was part of the Duchy of Lancaster.